Randy Hundley

 Cecil Randolph Hundley Jr. (born June 1, 1942) is an American former professional baseball player and coach.
-He played in Major League Baseball as a catcher for the San Francisco Giants, Chicago Cubs, Minnesota Twins, and the San Diego Padres.
-Hundley played the majority of his career with the Cubs and was considered their leader in the late 1960s and early 1970s.
-Despite being a light-hitter, Hundley was regarded as one of the best defensive catchers of his era, and the best Cubs catcher since Gabby Hartnett in 1940.
+He played in Major League Baseball as a catcher from 1964 to 1977, most prominently as a member of the Chicago Cubs, where he was the starting catcher for eight seasons.
+A Gold Glove Award winner in 1967 and an All-Star in 1969, Hundley was considered the Cubs' team leader during the late 1960s and early 1970s.
+Hundley was regarded as one of the best defensive catchers of his era, and the best Cubs catcher since Gabby Hartnett in 1940.
+He introduced a one-handed catching style that was soon copied by other Major League catchers.

+Hundley also played for the San Francisco Giants, Chicago Cubs, Minnesota Twins, and the San Diego Padres.
+After his playing career, he worked as a manager in the minor leagues and he established baseball fantasy camp for adults.
+Hundley was inducted into the Chicago Cubs Hall of Fame in 1987.